Skip to main content

 It is not impossible.
 It is not easy either.

-Published NDEB statistics consistently show first-attempt AFK pass rates in the broad range of fifty to sixty-five per cent, with repeat-attempt rates noticeably lower.
-The headline number hides a more useful pattern: candidates who fail the AFK rarely fail it on a single weak domain — they fail it on three or four near-passing topics that compound.
+First-attempt AFK pass rates are not publicly reported by the NDEB.
+Community estimates have ranged from fifty to sixty-five per cent across recent cycles; treat external claims with caution.
+The more useful pattern, regardless of the headline number: candidates who fail the AFK rarely fail it on a single weak domain — they fail it on three or four near-passing topics that compound.
 A study plan that lifts your weakest four topics is almost always more efficient than another global pass through familiar material.

 03 — What is tested

-The AFK competency document defines the testable content.
+The 2026 NDEB AFK Protocol blueprint defines the testable content.
 Lumen mirrors that taxonomy directly — below is the live topic list driving every AFK practice item we generate.

 Drug classes, mechanisms, dental-relevant interactions and adverse effects.